lambdaclass/concrete/ROADMAP.md

    certificates), R-0442 (proof links must survive extraction).
 DSL generation proper (EverParse-style spec→source) stays research-gated in R-0406 until the combinator proofs exist.

+   Immediate handoff: the numeric, PNG, and ELF ports are the first forcing corpus for R-0445's source-level resource certificate.
+They must expose bounded repetition and allocation facts through the shared schema rather than grow parser-private cost annotations.

+### Task R-0445

+**Objective:** Ship a compile-time source-resource certificate early, before broad stdlib expansion.
+For each monomorphized function and selected program root, `--report resources` (human and deterministic JSON) reports a conservative upper bound or an explicit `unknown` for:

+- source-model execution steps, as a constant or symbolic expression over named input bounds;
+- maximum call depth;
+- source-model stack bytes under a stated source layout model;
+- allocation count and allocated bytes; and
+- blocking, extern, trusted, or opaque boundaries that prevent a complete bound.

+Every fact carries its subject identity, inputs, assumptions, provenance, completeness, a versioned cost/layout-model identifier, `semantic_scope = source`, and—when incomplete—a stable blocker code plus a remedy-oriented explanation.
+V1 publishes the small weighting table that defines a source step.
+Its stack value is the maximum sum of source-frame footprints along a call path under the named source layout/target-width model;
+it excludes backend spills, red zones, prologues, and ABI frame growth.
+A missing fact is never converted to zero, and a source-step or source-stack bound is never presented as elapsed time, cycles, native frame size, or a hardware WCET claim.

+Build the certificate from canonical loop, call-edge, target-set, layout, allocation, and stack facts.
+Do not add a private AST walk or second cost truth source.
+Pull forward only the minimal shared resource-fact family that later R-0178 will stabilize.
+Conditionals compose by conservative maximum, sequential work by checked sum, direct calls by substitution, and indirect calls over the conservative union/maximum of possible targets.
+Recursion, an unbounded loop, an incomplete indirect target set, FFI/trusted code without a resource contract, overflow in the bound expression, or an opaque intrinsic produces `unknown` with the exact reason.

+Use R-0444's fixed-width assembly, numeric parser, PNG, and ELF paths as the first real corpus.
+Include one non-author session focused on whether the report and its `unknown` remedies can be understood and acted on; record it as one attempt in R-0137, but do not let it replace the later three-user validation trial or its completion criterion.

+Gate constant, linear, and nested-loop bounds; branch maximum; direct-call composition; indirect-target maximum; zero-, fixed-, and symbolic-allocation cases; stack/call-depth composition; and honest unknowns for recursion, unbounded iteration, FFI/trusted boundaries, and opaque calls.
+Mutations that drop a loop, call, stack, or allocation term must fail.
+Report formatting and JSON must be deterministic, and adding the report may not change interpreter or native behavior.

+This is the early usability and design-pressure layer.
+R-0244 later turns the same symbolic bounds into dischargeable obligations, R-0224/R-0248 bridge and enforce target stack budgets, R-0416–R-0419 measure generated code, and R-0405 researches hardware WCET under a fixed target model.
+Backend cost preservation, formal discharge, benchmark infrastructure, and hardware timing are explicit non-goals here.

 ### Task R-0011